 - What if I don't want any "directory information" released?

-If you wish to file a form withdrawing some or all of the information in the "directory" classification, you should report to the Registrar's Office, Room 101, Student Services Center, and complete the necessary form.
+If you wish to file a form withdrawing some or all of the information in the "directory" classification, you should report to the Office of the Registrar, 101 SSC, and complete the necessary form.

 Please consider very carefully the consequences of any decision by you to remove these items from the list of "directory information."
 Should you decide to inform the university not to release any or all of this "directory information," any future request for such information from non-university persons or organizations will be refused.
 A prospective employer requesting confirmation of your major field of study or address would also be denied access to such items, should you withdraw them from the list of "directory information."
 The university will honor your request to withhold any of the items listed above but cannot assume responsibility to contact you for subsequent permission to release them.
 Regardless of the effect upon you, the university assumes no liability of honoring your instructions that such information be withheld.